 For the vast majority of clients who present to us with sciatica, we find that it typically takes around 8 appointments to tick off all of these stepping stones.
 Some injuries require a little less, others a little more.

 You might only have to tick off a few of the stepping stones, which would lead to a shorter recovery journey, but if you need to tick them all off, this will require a longer recovery journey.

 Your initial appointment with us will cost £79.
 Each follow up treatment will cost £59.

 How do I start my recovery journey?

-To begin recovering from your sciatica, give us a call on 0238130060 and ask to book in for a 50 Minute Initial Consultation.
+To begin recovering from your sciatica, give us a call on 02381300260 and ask to book in for a Physiotherapy Initial Appointment.

 Alternatively, you can book online, by clicking on the book now button below.
 On our online booking page, the appointment you need to select is the ‘Physiotherapy – Initial Appointment’.